pdmelo/4W6-Winter-2025/Notes/Week8/31-jsx.md

 ```
 ** Key Points:**

-- The `Hello` component accepts a `name` prop and dynamically displays the greeting message.
+- The `Greeting` component accepts a `name` prop and dynamically displays the greeting message.
 - Props allow components to receive dynamic values.

-Added the new function in the `App` function, your end result would look like this.
+Update your `App` function to include both components:

 ```jsx
 return (